QuantumVillage/awesome-quantum-security/README.md

 ### Threat Modelling Quantum Technologies

+- [Quantum Threat Modelling](https://quantumvillage.substack.com/p/quantum-threat-modelling) - 2024-06 - An overview for the approach to Quantum threat Modelling from Quantum Village, 2024.
 - [Classical Hardware Exploits Made Quantum](https://www.youtube.com/watch?v=Da146UQ9TRE) - Quantum Village, DEF CON 31 - An overview from Dr. Jamie Friel about possible attacks to QPUs, and a lively discussion of their possible mitigations.

 ### QKD Attacks

 The theoretical security of Quantum Key Distribution (QKD) is always at the mercy of real-world attacks.
 This is our selected reading/watching and reference list:

-- [Hacking QKD - Vadim Makarov](https://www.youtube.com/watch?v=Phh-jO--bDU) - Quantum Village, DEF CON 33 - Talk from Prof. Makarov demonstrating a full security analysis of a QKD system, including how the vendor tried to fix it and how these patches were circumvented.
+- [Hacking QKD - Vadim Makarov](https://www.youtube.com/watch?v=Phh-jO--bDU) - Quantum Village, DEF CON 32 - Talk from Prof. Makarov demonstrating a full security analysis of a QKD system, including how the vendor tried to fix it and how these patches were circumvented.
 Demonstrates several physics-based attacks on quantum key distribution systems.
 - [Quantum Hacking](http://www.vad1.com/c/qcommce/2022/Makarov/slides/qcommce-l12-20221207.pdf) - slides from a talk given by Prof. Makarov in 2022 giving a broad overview of attacks against QKD.
 - [Experimental vulnerability analysis of QKD based on attack ratings](https://www.nature.com/articles/s41598-021-87574-4) - 2021-05 - A thorough analysis of QKD attacks with attack ratings that may be useful for _in situ_ analysis.
 - [Hacking Quantum Key Distribution via Injection Locking](http://dx.doi.org/10.1103/PhysRevApplied.13.034008) - 2020-03 - Using the properties of near-frequency photons, the attack allows the reduction in the output distribution between Alice and Bob, thereby reducing the search space for an attacker significantly.